Citizen Resilience & Support Portal

 Security is emphasised and reiterated where needed.

-Time estimates and purpose notes: Help citizens understand why each step matters and prevents errors.
+Time estimates and purpose notes: Help citizens understand why each step matters.

 Progressive disclosure: Keep screens visually calm by revealing details only when needed.

-AI-assisted form filling: Clear prompts for users to verify details.
+AI-assisted form filling: Confirmation prompts for users to verify details.

 Progress marker: A green check mark appears for sections that are fully completed